 The Dangerously Addictive Effects Of Gluten And Wheat

-What you may not realize however is that bread and all wheat based products can actually be addictive in nature.
-Meaning, there’s more going on then a simple taste preference causing you to prefer that food.
+What you may not realize, however, is that bread and all wheat-based products can actually be addictive in nature.
+Meaning there’s more going on than a simple taste preference causing you to prefer that food.

 So what is it about gluten that’s so addictive?
 How come you just can’t get off the wheat bandwagon?

 Let’s go over some of the main points, so you know why this is so dangerous for your health.

 Gluten And Serotonin

 First, let’s talk about how eating gluten impacts your brain.
 When most people think about the foods they eat, they don’t tend to think about what takes place in the brain.

 Remember, everything you eat on a day-to-day basis impacts your system as a whole – brain included.
 It isn’t just about your body and fueling that belly of yours.
 It’s about nourishing your entire body, which includes your brain.

 And gluten can do a number on your brain.

 When you eat gluten or any simple carbohydrate-based food, for that matter, your brain is going to release a neurotransmitter called serotonin.
 This is the same neurotransmitter, believe it or not, that is released when you do certain types of recreational drugs.